Rhowell34/CS-360-Mobile-Architect-Programming/README.md

 **Considering the full app design and development process, from initial planning to finalization, where did you have to innovate to overcome a challenge?**

+The biggest challange for me was applying the business login to the UI screens.
+The UI was fairly easy to develop but getting the UI to work well with the business logic was fairly difficult.
+I was able to overccome this by reading and watching many tutoroals online.

+The biggest challenge for me was applying the business login to the UI screens.
+The UI was fairly easy to develop but getting the UI to work well with the business logic was fairly difficult.
+I was able to overcome this by reading and watching many tutorials online.

+**In what specific component from your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?**

+I believe the best component of my app was the inventory table.
+The fact that you can select the individual components and change the name, description, and inventory count was the most successful portion of my application.